Your Options for Legally Ending Your Marriage

 A dissolution is a cooperative process.

-You and your spouse file together, letting the court know you agree to end the marriage and agree on all terms.
-You submit a Separation Agreement (and a Shared Parenting Plan, if needed), and the court schedules a brief, typically 10-minute hearing.
-It's simpler, faster, and far less stressful—once you’ve reached agreement on the terms.
+You and your spouse file together, letting the court know that you agree on all terms.
+You submit the agreements to the court, and the court schedules a brief, typically 10-minute, hearing.
+It’s simpler, faster, and far less stressful than litigating in court.

 Mediation